voxpupuli/puppet-r10k/README.md

 ```

 ##### `deploy_settings`
 This is the `deploy:` key in r10k, it accepts a hash that contains setting that control how r10k code deployments behave.
+Documentation for the settings can be found [here](https://docs.puppet.com/pe/latest/r10k_custom.html#deploy).

 ```puppet
     $deploy_settings = {